 Alongside the dataset name, the tab shows the stage the dataset is used in, the row count, last updated date, and whether the dataset is used in an Automap Values operation.
 The view can be sorted by name, rows and updated date.

-The Dataset Information popup shows information about how a dataset has been created and updated.
+The Dataset Information popup shows information about how a dataset has been created and updated, and where else it is used.
 Read more about it here.

 Click the Automap Values icon to show the names of the stages and operations the dataset is used in.